Stryker Hip Implant Recall

 A little over a year ago, Stryker Orthopaedics agreed to a $1.4 billion dollar settlement to compensate the thousands of people who have been harmed by defects in hip replacement devices.
 This hard won settlement was obtained through the relentless work of many attorneys including Lead Counsel Committee Chair Peter J. Flowers, one of the senior partners at Meyers & Flowers.
 An outstanding Stryker hip replacement lawyer, he has been successfully representing victims of these defective hip replacement devices since 2008.

-The settlement was one of the largest of its kind, representing thousands of people from 39 states.
+The settlement for the Stryker Hip Recall lawsuit was one of the largest of its kind, representing thousands of people from 39 states.
 The settlement is unique in that it has an unlimited fund that will measure every claimant’s injuries on an individual basis.
 This means that plaintiffs will receive compensation for revision surgery and any related medical problems they have been treated for up to November 3, 2014 as well as any future revisions or related medical treatment that becomes necessary for the next two years.
 It sends a strong message to other device manufacturers that responsibility for patient suffering and financial loss will be firmly placed upon those who are entrusted with the health of their customers.

 Stryker hip replacements use a modular neck.
 This is an interchangeable component, designed to be more adjustable to fit differentiating body types.
 It unfortunately ended up increasing the incidence of metallic corrosion, resulting in a release of toxic, metal ions into the surrounding tissues.